zerob13/vue-markdown-render/README.md

 ### Notes

-- Optional peers (Mermaid, Monaco, icons) are lazy-loaded only in the browser
-- Math rendering (KaTeX) works during SSR as it's a bundled dependency
+- Optional peers (Mermaid, Monaco, icons) are lazy-loaded only in the browser -- Math rendering (KaTeX) works during SSR when `katex` is installed and available to the build.
+Since KaTeX is not bundled, ensure you add `katex` as a dependency if you need server-side math rendering.
 - For pre-rendered diagrams/code, generate static HTML server-side and pass it as raw HTML or AST
 - If you encounter `window is not defined` errors, please [open an issue](https://github.com/Simon-He95/vue-markdown-render/issues) with the stack trace